minjong-ha/minjong-ha.github.io/docs/_posts/2022-05-11-systemd-service.markdown

 There is no strict rules that deciding which service should be where; it is a policy.
 The services in "/lib/systemd/" path are usually installed by default package manager (i.e. apt in Debians, yum in CentOS).
 On the other hand, "/etc/systemd/" path generally has manually installed, modified services and symbolic links of systemd services.
+If there are two service files having different contents with same title, the service in "/etc/systemd/" path has precedence.

+Also there are "/system" and "/user" directories under the "/lib/systemd/" and "/etc/systemd".
+The services under the "/system" directory are system services.
+They starts when the system booted, and follow the order that systemd pre-defined.

 ## .service Files